 How does climb vs conventional milling affect tool deflection and accuracy?.
 The following illustration contains small arrows (often called vectors) showing the direction of tool deflection as the cutter moves along the toolpath:

-where the cutting force is attempting to deflect the cutter.
+The arrows show where the cutting force is attempting to deflect the cutter.
 Conventional cut at top, climb cut at bottom.

 Note how the deflection force vector is more nearly parallel to the cut with conventional milling (albeit the arrows are longer, showing there are higher cutting forces).
 With climb milling, the arrow is nearly perpendicular to the cut.
 If your cutter deflects 0.001", wouldn't you prefer it to be nearly in the direction of travel?
 The alternative is for the cutter to plow deeper into the wall or pull away from the wall.
 Either case will introduce more error in the part being machined.
 The counterpoint is that the lengths of the vectors are longer when conventional milling.
 That's telling you that the cutting forces are heavier and the tool is more likely to deflect.